pelias-deprecated/chef-osmpolygons/README.md

 - do the elements produce a valid bounding box?

 Failure of any condition will abort the run.

+Extraction of slices is done in parallel, with the number of parallel jobs defaulting to the total number of CPU cores on the system.
+This can be overridden in attributes.

 See the [code](https://github.com/pelias/chef-osmpolygons/blob/master/recipes/_extract_slices.rb) for details.